 -Department of Labor and USA Jobs

-The Department of Labor website provides general information on labor rights in the United States as well as information on occupational safety and health.
+Provides general information on labor rights in the United States, as well as information on occupational safety and health.

 USA Jobs provides visitors with a list of current open positions in the U.S. Government.

 Community Action Partnership is an organization that helps low income families locate resources in all 50 states to help counter the devastating effects of poverty.